College of Business

 - Serve undergraduate and graduate students, seminar and workshop participants, and prospective students and pre-college students in exploratory experiences

 - Through on-campus, online, and off-site courses at MAFB, in Bismarck, and at international partner sites

-- Deliver BS, BAS, BSE, MS, and MEd degree programs in majors, minors, certificates, and concentrations
+- Deliver BS, BAS, BSEd, MS, and MEd degree programs in majors, minors, certificates, and concentrations

-- With attention to assurance of student learning through regular program assessments, identifying specific outcomes and measuring results
+- With attention to an assurance of student learning through regular program assessments, identifying specific outcomes, and measuring results

 - Supported by continuous faculty improvement